-- View is similar to Facebook.
-You can change to streamline look for small monitors by clicking more.
+- The view is similar to Facebook.
+You can change to streamline the look for small monitors by clicking more.

 - Add people to circles – get creative with the names and share circles to get others to follow people in the circle